casework/CASE/case.md

 *instrument* | [UcoObject](#ucoobject) | The instrument the acutator used to perform the action.
 (This is usually an item that contains a tool property bundle.)
 *location* | [Location](#location) |
 *object* | [UcoObject](#ucoobject) |
-*participant* |  | Describes people who are involved in the Message.
-Participants are not necessarily the sender or recipients of the message.
+*participant* |  | Describes people who are involved.
+Participants are not necessarily the sender or recipients of the object.

-This property is useful if the people involved with the Message are known, but the sender of the Message cannot be determined.
+This property is useful if the people involved are known, but the sender cannot be determined.
 *performer* | [UcoObject](#ucoobject) | Defines the person, action, or thing that caused this action.
 *result* | [UcoObject](#ucoobject) |